kanishka1101/study-of-basic-gates/README.md

 **Result:**
-     Thus the verification of truth table of logic gates in Quartus II using Verilog programming.
+     Thus the truth table and logic gates in Quartus II using Verilog programming is verified.